Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

 Every single day there are hundreds of Road Accidents happening in India.

+India ranks first in the number of road accident deaths across the 199 countries and accounts for almost 11% of the accident related deaths in the World

 The Goal of the project is to use AI to Prevent Accidents and Save precious lives.